dustinpfister/blog_posts/_posts/canvas-translate.md

 ### 2.4 - The draw base lines method

+Here I have another draw method that is used to draw the base lines of the chart based on values in the data object.

 ```js
 // draw normalized base lines of chart
 var drawBaseLines = function (ctx, data) {